varunkat/Fetch-Rewards-Coding-Challenge/README-Template.md

  |--README.md
  ```

- * Open any code editor and Unix shell.
+ * Open any code editor and Unix shell
  * For docker, a dockerfile is designed so that it will be build by using below commands.
-In  order to do this, make sure that Docker is up and running.
+In  order to do this, make sure that Docker is up and running
  * Once you are inside Fetch-Rewards-Coding-Challenge folder, use below command to Build Docker image
 ```
    docker build -t text-similarity .